onyx-platform/onyx/README.md

 Contributions are welcome.
 Please fork the repository and send a pull request to the master branch.

-#### Branching

-Onyx uses a similiar branching strategy to Clojure itself.
-Onyx uses semantic versioning, and each minor version gets its own branch.
-All work is done on develop or feature branches and dropped into a major.minor.x branch when it's time to cut a new release.
-Pull requests into the develop branch are welcome.

 #### Commit rights

 Anyone who has a patch accepted may request commit rights.
 Please do so inside the pull request post-merge.